spences10/scottspence.com/copy/lets-work-together.md

 _**I just want a quote!**_

-The widget here factors in holiday.
+The widget here factors in holiday (with 9 days public holidays as default).
 But, if you're willing to provide PTO when hiring me or it's a short contract, you can remove that using the slider.
 This gives you an idea of the budget and helps align with your existing employment practices.

 <Rate />